opensesamemedia/syncstage-docs/docs/android/test-app.md

+???+ warning

+    SyncStage SDK for Android is currently available only in PREVIEW-ONLY mode, which means it is not yet recommended for production usage.

 # Test App

 The best way to start you journey with SyncStage is by trying out our example project available on GitHub [SyncStage Test App for Android](https://github.com/opensesamemedia/syncstage-test-app-android){target=_blank}.